mattpolzin/OpenAPIKit/documentation/validation.md

 If validation fails, `document.validate()` will throw a `ValidationErrorCollection` value. `ValidationErrorCollection` is a `Swift.Error` that holds all of the validation errors that occurred.
 You can access the individual validation errors with its `values` property.

+By default, validation is "strict" in that any warnings produced when parsing the OpenAPI document will produce errors when validating.
+If you would like to handle these warnings differently, you can use `document.validate(strict: false)` which will not throw errors for warnings but instead returns those warnings.

 Each element of the `ValdiationErrorCollection` `values` property is a `ValidationError`.
 Each `ValidationError` in turn offers you a `reason` (`String`) for the failure and the `codingPath` (`[CodingKey]`) where the failure occurred.

 You can also get a `codingPathString` if you want a convenient string representation of the coding path.